This is the multi-page printable view of this section. Click here to print.

 CREATE TABLE table_name ...
 ENGINE=ReplicatedMergeTree('zookeeper_path','replica_name');

-The second and more difficult task is to populate zookeeper with information of clickhouse data parts.
+The second and more difficult task is to populate zookeeper with information of ClickHouse data parts.
 As mentioned above, ClickHouse stores the reference data about all parts of replicated tables in ZooKeeper, so we have to traverse all partitions and re-attach them to the recovered replicated table in order to fix that.

 https://altinity.com/blog/a-new-way-to-restore-clickhouse-after-zookeeper-metadata-is-lost